DaftPyPosh/vSphereSCG/README.md

 #### esxi-7.disable-ssh

 ESXi is not a UNIX-like multiuser OS -- it is a purpose-built hypervisor intended to be managed via the Host Client, vSphere Client, and/or APIs.
 On ESXi, SSH is a troubleshooting and support interface, and is intentionally stopped and disabled by default.
 Enablement of the interface brings risk.

+### esxi-7.account-auto-unlock-time

+Multiple account login failures for the same account can indicate a security problem.
+Such attempts to brute force the system should be limited by locking out the account after reaching a threshold.
+However, as this can be used to deny service an unlock period is often specified.

+### esxi-7.account-lockout

+Multiple account login failures for the same account can indicate a security problem.
+Such attempts to brute force the system should be limited by locking out the account after reaching a threshold.

+### esxi-7.account-password-history

+Because of password complexity guidelines users will sometimes attempt to reuse older passwords.
+This setting prevents that.

+### esxi-7.account-password-policies

+It is important to use passwords that are not easily guessed and that are difficult for password generators to determine.
+Password strength and complexity rules apply to all ESXi users, including root.
+They do not apply to Active Directory users when the ESX host is joined to a domain, as those password policies are enforced by AD.

+More information can be found at <https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.security.doc/GUID-DC96FFDB-F5F2-43EC-8C73-05ACDAE6BE43.html>

 ### VM